WashimAkram027/MoodDJ/README.md

 ### "No songs found for this mood"
 - Run the sync script: `python sync_spotify_library.py`
+- If songs still have NULL audio features, run: `python backfill_audio_features.py`
-- Make sure you have saved songs in your Spotify library
+- Make sure you have saved songs in your Spotify library and RapidAPI key is configured

 ### MySQL connection error
 - Check if MySQL is running